How common is bipolar disorder in women with adult ADHD?

 Interestingly, about 30% of patients diagnosed with bipolar disorder have adult ADHD.

 Patients who may have ADHD should always be screened for bipolar disorder for two important reasons.
-There is risk of triggering a manic episode in a bipolar patient starting Ritalin when taking stabilizing medication for their bipolar disorder.
+There is a risk of triggering a manic episode in a bipolar patient starting Ritalin when not taking stabilizing medication for their bipolar disorder.
 Also, if the patient is having manic symptoms of their bipolar disorder, they may appear to have ADHD because of their hyperactivity, rapid speech, impulsiveness, inattention, and distractibility.
 ADHD-like symptoms may disappear if their manic episode is treated with a mood stabilizer.

 If your questions about bipolar disorder and ADHD in women was not answered here, call us today at 770-458-0007 or email us